PCTEL (NASDAQ:PCTI) Releases Q3 2022 Earnings Guidance

-PCTEL (NASDAQ:PCTI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
+PCTEL (NASDAQ:PCTI – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.09-$0.11 for the period, compared to the consensus estimate of $0.07.
 The company issued revenue guidance of $25.50 million-$26.50 million, compared to the consensus revenue estimate of $25.30 million.

 PCTEL Price Performance

 An institutional investor recently raised its position in PCTEL stock.
-State Street Corp raised its stake in shares of PCTEL, Inc. (NASDAQ:PCTI – Get Rating) by 3.9% during the 1st quarter, according to the company in its most recent filing with the SEC.
-The firm owned 74,607 shares of the Wireless communications provider’s stock after purchasing an additional 2,815 shares during the quarter.
-State Street Corp owned 0.40% of PCTEL worth $346,000 as of its most recent filing with the SEC.
-Institutional investors and hedge funds own 51.92% of the company’s stock.
+Moors & Cabot Inc. increased its position in shares of PCTEL, Inc. (NASDAQ:PCTI – Get Rating) by 54.3% during the first quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 38,500 shares of the Wireless communications provider’s stock after buying an additional 13,553 shares during the quarter.
+Moors & Cabot Inc. owned about 0.21% of PCTEL worth $179,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 51.05% of the company’s stock.

 PCTEL Company Profile